Welcome to today's edition of the Rush 24-7 podcast.

 I mean, it's bad now.

-Listen, I'm a Christian, I'm Catholic, I'm Christian right.
+I'm Catholic, so I'm Christian right.

-Those people that voted for Huckabee, I understand because he's an evangelical and they want one of us, and they have been spit upon.
+Those people that voted for Huckabee, I understand because he's an evangelical and they want one of us and they have been spit upon.

-But the problem is is they not only threw their vote away, they threw away all their power.
+But the problem is, is they not only threw their vote away, they threw away all their power.

 I have a theory about that.